freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-class-syntax-to-define-a-constructor-function.english.md

 ## Description
 <section id='description'>
-ES6 provides a new syntax to help create objects, using the keyword <dfn>class</dfn>.
+ES6 provides a new syntax to create objects, using the <dfn>class</dfn> keyword.
-This is to be noted, that the <code>class</code> syntax is just a syntax, and not a full-fledged class based implementation of object oriented paradigm, unlike in languages like Java, or Python, or Ruby etc.
+It should be noted that the <code>class</code> syntax is just syntax, and not a full-fledged class-based implementation of an object-oriented paradigm, unlike in languages such as Java, Python, Ruby, etc.
-In ES5, we usually define a constructor function, and use the <code>new</code> keyword to instantiate an object.
+In ES5, we usually define a constructor function and use the <code>new</code> keyword to instantiate an object.

 ```js
 var SpaceShuttle = function(targetPlanet){